-The Company's Articles of Incorporation require that earnings shall first be offset against any deficit, then, a range of 0.5%~10% will be distributed as employee remuneration, and a maximum of 2% will be allocated as remuneration to directors.
+The Company's Articles of Incorporation require that earnings shall first be offset against any deficit, then, a range of $0.5\%\sim10\%$ will be distributed as employee remuneration, and a maximum of 2% will be allocated as remuneration to directors.

-For the years ended December 31, 2023 and 2022, the Company estimated its employee remuneration at \$29,189 thousand and \$24,328 thousand, respectively, and directors' remuneration both at \$14,950 thousand.
+For the years ended December 31, 2024 and 2023, the Company estimated its employee remuneration at \$33,081 thousand and \$29,189 thousand, respectively, and directors' remuneration both at \$15,600 thousand and \$14,950 thousand.
 These amounts were calculated by using the Company's profit before tax for the period before deducting the amounts of the remuneration to employees and directors based on the Company's Articles of Incorporation, and the amount was recognized under operating expenses.
 Related information would be available at the Market Observation Post System website.
-The amounts, as stated in the financial statements, are identical to those of the actual distributions for 2023 and 2022.
+The amounts, as stated in the financial statements, are identical to those of the actual distributions for 2024 and 2023.

-- (r) Non-operating income and expenses - (i) Interest income
+(r) Non-operating income and expenses

-The details of total interest income for the years ended December 31, 2023 and 2022 were as follows:
+(i) Interest income

-For the years ended December 31,
+The details of total interest income for the years ended December 31, 2024 and 2023 were as follows:

-2023 2022
+For the years ended December 3

-Interest income from bank deposits \$ 2,671 1,182
+2024 2023

-(Continued)
+Interest income from bank deposits \$ 10,121 2,671

-Other income (ii)
+(ii) Other income

-The details of other income for the years ended December 31, 2023 and 2022 were as follows:
+The details of other income for the years ended December 31, 2024 and 2023 were as follows:

-For th e years ended December 31,
+For the ie years ende ed December 31,

-2023 2022
+2024 2023

-Rent revenue \$ 14,360 14,370
+\$ 14,148 14,360